Tel Lachish: Early Bronze

-Major development began in the Early Bronze Age (3300–3000 BCE).
+Major development began in the Early Bronze IB (3300–3000 BCE).
 By the end of the Early Bronze, Lachish had become a large settlement.
 Most of the recovered pottery is of Khirbet Kerak Ware.

 Middle Bronze (Levels VIII–IX)

 The MBA period has not been extensively excavated at the site.
 During the Middle Bronze (2000–1650 BCE), the settlement developed.

 In the Middle Bronze I, the mound was resettled.
 Remains of a cult place and an assemblage of votive cultic vessels were found in Area D.

 In the Middle Bronze IIA, the development continued.

 In the Middle Bronze IIB-C, Lachish became a major city in the Southern Levant.
 An impressive glacis-like structure was constructed around the city, which shaped its present steep slopes and sharp corners.
 The proposed glacis fronted a city wall built of massive stones.
 In Area P, a large mudbrick fortress was excavated.
 Finds from the fortress include 4 scarabs and a number of scarab sealings.
 These were of "both the local Canaanite MB IIC style and the Hyksos style".
-Radiocarbon dating produced a date in the mid-16th century BC.
+Radiocarbon dating produced a date in the mid-16th century BCE.
 By the end of Middle Bronze IIC the city was destroyed by fire.
 Some features originally ascribed to the Iron Age by the early excavators have now been redated to the MBA and LBA.

 Late Bronze (Levels VI–VII)

 In the Late Bronze Age (1550–1200 BCE), Lachish was re-established and developed slowly, eventually becoming one of the large and prosperous cities of the Southern Levant.
-It is first attested as Rakisha in a New Kingdom text, the Papyrus Hermitage 1116A.
+It is first attested as rkjšꜣ (Lakisha) in a New Kingdom text, the Papyrus Hermitage 1116A.